KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## MMM-RBB-Weather by nkl-kst

-1. found 'Magic Mirror' in file `CHANGELOG.md`: Replace it with `MagicMirror²`
-2. found 'Magic Mirror' in file `IconMapper.js`: Replace it with `MagicMirror²`
+1. found 'Magic Mirror' in file `IconMapper.js`: Replace it with `MagicMirror²`
-3. found 'Magic Mirror' in file `Logger.js`: Replace it with `MagicMirror²`
+2. found 'Magic Mirror' in file `Logger.js`: Replace it with `MagicMirror²`
-4. found 'Magic Mirror' in file `MMM-RBB-Weather.css`: Replace it with `MagicMirror²`
+3. found 'Magic Mirror' in file `MMM-RBB-Weather.css`: Replace it with `MagicMirror²`
-5. found 'Magic Mirror' in file `MMM-RBB-Weather.js`: Replace it with `MagicMirror²`
+4. found 'Magic Mirror' in file `MMM-RBB-Weather.js`: Replace it with `MagicMirror²`
-6. found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`
+5. found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`
-7. found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.
+6. found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.
-8. found 'Magic Mirror' in file `MagicMirrorTestEnv.js`: Replace it with `MagicMirror²`
+7. found 'Magic Mirror' in file `MagicMirrorTestEnv.js`: Replace it with `MagicMirror²`
-9. found 'Magic Mirror' in file `ModuleTest.js`: Replace it with `MagicMirror²`
+8. found 'Magic Mirror' in file `ModuleTest.js`: Replace it with `MagicMirror²`
-10. found 'Magic Mirror' in file `TestConfig.js`: Replace it with `MagicMirror²`
+9. found 'Magic Mirror' in file `TestConfig.js`: Replace it with `MagicMirror²`
-11. found 'require('https')' in file `EndpointTest.js`: Replace it with built-in fetch.
+10. found 'require('https')' in file `EndpointTest.js`: Replace it with built-in fetch.

 ## MMM-RKI-Covid19 by fhinder